 5. Bar Avila

 Bar Avila is another local favorite.
 They don’t serve anything unusual but everything we tried was absolutely delicious.

 We had many tasty dishes like pork casserole, papparones, and chipirones fritos, but my favorite was this plate of juicy roasted pork tenderloin served over crusty bread.
 My god was this good!

 POINTS OF INTEREST IN GRANADA

 To help you navigate, I’ve pinned the places recommended in this guide on a map.
-Click on the link to open the interactive map in a new window.
+Click on the link to open the live map in a new window.